tapir-test/tapir-website/_docs/gettingstarted/Installation.md

 ### Alternative 2: Manual installation
 In case you don't want to use the Eclipse Installer you can install the plugins in your eclipse manually via the corresponding update-site.
 Beside JDT tapir needs Maven (M2Eclipse)/Gradle (Buildship) and [Xtend](https://www.eclipse.org/xtend/download.html) to work.

-## Build Systems

-*tapir* itself is integrated via dependencies in your test project.
-A more detailed documentation for Maven and Gradle can be found [here]({{ "/docs/usingtapir/build-systems/" | prepend: site.baseurl }}). *tapir* might work with further build tools and systems, but this is not specifically supported.

 ## Showcase
 If you just would like to get a first impression of tapir we highly recommend our show case which it hosted at [GitHub](https://github.com/tapir-test/tapir-showcase).